-As you can see below, Upstart's revenue growth has been incredible over the last two years, growing from quarterly revenue of $66.7 million in Q3 FY2020, to $157.2 million.
+As you can see below, Upstart's revenue has been declining over the last two years, shrinking from $304.8 million in Q4 FY2021 to $140.3 million this quarter.

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Upstart's gross profit margin, an important metric measuring how much money there is left after paying for servers, licenses, technical support and other necessary running expenses was at 57.9% in Q3.
+Upstart's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 59.3% in Q4.

-That means that for every $1 in revenue the company had $0.57 left to spend on developing new products, marketing & sales and the general administrative overhead.
-This would be considered a low gross margin for a SaaS company and it has been going down over the last year, which is probably the opposite direction shareholders would like to see it go.
+That means that for every $1 in revenue the company had $0.59 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Upstart's gross margin is poor for a SaaS business and it's dropped significantly since the previous quarter.
+This is probably the exact opposite of what shareholders would like to see.

 Cash Is King

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
 Upstart burned through $145.4 million of cash in Q4 despite being cash flow positive in the same period last year.

-Upstart has burned through $451.1 million in cash over the last twelve months, a negative 44.9% free cash flow margin.
+Upstart has burned through $181.8 million of cash over the last 12 months, resulting in a negative 38.8% free cash flow margin.
 This low FCF margin stems from Upstart's poor unit economics or a constant need to reinvest in its business to stay competitive.

 It was good to see Upstart beat analysts' revenue expectations this quarter.
 That stood out as a positive in these results.
-On the other hand, revenue growth has stalled and the revenue guidance for the next quarter missed analysts' expectations.
-Overall, it seems to us that this was a complicated quarter for Upstart.
-The company is flat on the results and currently trades at $19 per share.
+On the other hand, its revenue guidance for next quarter missed analysts' expectations and the company burned through significant amount of cash.
+Overall, this was a mediocre quarter for Upstart.
+The stock is flat after reporting and currently trades at $32.89 per share.

 Is Now The Time?

-Upstart's price to sales ratio based on the next twelve months is 1.8x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
-While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market and at the moment don't see many reasons to get involved.
+Upstart's price-to-sales ratio based on the next 12 months is 4.3x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
+While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.